katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 and covers information about its features, configurations, and everything you need to take advantage of Material for MkDocs' full capabilities.
-If you have found a bug or see room for improvement in the documentation, please submit an issue to our public  [issue tracker], by following this guide.
+If you have found a bug or see room for improvement in the documentation, please submit an issue to our public  [issue tracker] by following this guide.

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues